May my salary be garnished without a court proceeding?

 You should review any notice or other information that you received about the garnishment.
 You should follow the instructions provided in the notice, including any deadlines.

-Generally, state law requires that you must be told when a court issues a garnishment order.
-Usually, you will get a letter or other notice telling you that a court has issued a garnishment order for
+Normally, state law requires that you must be told when a court issues a garnishment order.
+In most cases, you will get a letter or other notice telling you that a court has issued a garnishment order for

 money in your bank account.
-The notice usually will give you information about potential exemptions and tell you what to do if you think money in your bank account is exempt from garnishment.
+Most of the time this notice will give you information about potential exemptions and tell you what to do if you think money in your bank account is exempt from garnishment.

-Remember, the court and your creditor may not know if money in your bank account is exempt unless you tell them, because information about your bank account is private.
+Remember, your creditor and the court may not know if money in your bank account is exempt unless you tell them, because information about your bank account is private.

-If you are a customer of a national bank and your bank does not provide you with a copy of the order, or other documentation it has about the garnishment, you can call or write to the Office of the
+If you are a customer of a national bank and your bank does not provide you with a copy of the order, or other documentation it has about the garnishment, you can write or make a phone call to the

 If you keep having difficulty resolving the problem, you may wish to have an attorney help you.
 Sometimes you can find an attorney to help you at no cost through a local legal aid or legal services